 The first intake to the programme was first offered by the University in the 1973/74 academic session.
 The programme received its recognition from The Public Services Department (JPA).
-This professional programme also meets the requirement by Board of Valuers, Estate Agents, Appraisals and Property Management (BOVEAP).
-At the international level, property management programme in UTM also received accredited from Royal Institution Chartered Surveyors (RICS), United Kingdom.
+This professional programme also meets the requirements of the Board of Valuers, Estate Agents, Appraisers and Property Management (BOVEAP).